-What are the signs and symptoms of a weak low trap?
+What are the signs and symptoms of a weak lower trapezius?

-How do I test if I have a weak low trap?
+How do I test if I it’s weak?

 To properly test if you have a weak lower trapezius muscle you should see someone who can perform the test for you such as a Clinical Myotherapist, Clinical Pilates Instructor or Physiotherapist however you can get a rough idea by doing a simple test at home.

-First of all find a light weight or something from the pantry with a little weight in it.
+First of all find a lightweight or something from the pantry with a little weight in it.
 Next lie face down on your bed to one side so that your arm dangles off the side towards the floor.
 Your head should rest on the back of your other hand.
 First without the weight see if you can take your arm all the way up into a ‘v’ shape with your arm roughly at head height and with your thumb facing towards the roof.
 If you can, next take the small weight and repeat.
 Then do the same routine on the other side.
-If you struggled with either of these exercises by way of not being able to complete the test or ending up with some tightness or pain in your shoulder during or after then it is highly likely that you have a weak lower trapezius muscle.
+If you struggled with either of these exercises, can’t complete the test or ending up with some tightness or pain in your shoulder during or after then it is highly likely that you have a weak lower trapezius muscle.
 This means that this muscle is not helping you with normal activities of day to day living, which is not what we want!

-Why is my low trap weak and what can I do about it?
+Why is my lower trapezius weak and what can I do about it?

 There are several reasons why the low trap muscle might be weak.
-As we discussed last week, a tight or short pec minor muscle can inhibit the low trap from doing it’s job properly, that could be one reason.
-Secondly it could be a lack of signals getting through to initiate the muscles performance.
-Thirdly it could be a nutiritional inaedquacy from malabsorbtion or poor diet.
-It could also be that your body is not in the right postural place for the low trap to engage properly in which case we call it a motor control issue and not a true weakness.
+As we discussed last week, a tight or short pec minor muscle can inhibit the lower trapezius from doing its job properly.
+Secondly, it could be a lack of signals getting through to initiate the muscles performance.
+Thirdly, it could be a nutritional inadequacy from malabsorption or poor diet.
+It could also be that your body is not in the right postural place for the lower trapezius to engage properly in which case we call it a motor control issue and not a true weakness.
 All of these causes can be assessed and discussed by professionals such as Clinical Myotherapists.
 We can also refer on if there is a test or problem outside of our scope of practice.

 There are a few good exercises you can try at home or at the gym.
 They are good exercises to do regardless if you have a weak low trap muscle or not and should be combined with a push exercise and a squat for general strength gains according to government health guidelines.

-A couple of simple exercises to strengthen your low trap muscle
+A couple of simple exercises to strengthen your lower trapezius muscle

 If this is too difficult try the same arm action either side lying or standing to lessen the pull of gravity.
 If it is too easy add a hand held weight, start with low weight and work your way up until you find what is right for you.
 You should aim to do between 10 and 20 repetitions before you start to feel fatigued or can no longer lift your arm with good technique.